dantleech/blog/content/posts/2026/05-20-day-22/index.md

 _Where are they?_

 I heard a sonorous voice reverberating, coming towards me.
-It didn't sound malicious and it was another cyclist clearly testing his voice against the reverberation of the tunnel "Ciao!" he said (he didn't sing after that).
+It didn't sound like a ghost and it was another cyclist clearly testing his voice against the reverberation of the tunnel "Ciao!" he said (he didn't sing after that).
 I tested my voice "Whooo!".